-The fMRI and Computer Processors Are Opening New Windows For Struggling Learners
+The fMRI and Computer Processors Are Opening New Doors

 The two most well known advances in technology related to dyslexia are coping tools — Dragon Naturally Speaking dictation software and the Livescribe smartpen which records lectures and photographs notes to facilitate note taking.
 However, a far more profound use of technology is occurring in treatments for dyslexia.
 The improved processing power of computers is providing the adaptivity and intensity needed to tap into the potential for neuroplasticity to rewire learning.

-While most educational software boils down to automating existing teacher instruction, a new strain of learning software taps into neuroplasticity, using responsive algorithms a human teacher could not match.
+While most learning technology has been focused on accessing resources (e.g., audiobooks) or automating existing teacher instruction, a new strain of learning software taps into neuroplasticity, using responsive algorithms a human teacher could not match.

 fMRI’s Let Us Watch The Brain In Action